Tulsa vs. Temple NCAA Football Odds, Plays and Insights | November 20, 2021

 Temple Stats and Trends

-- Temple has two wins against the spread in 10 games this season.
+- Temple has two wins against the spread in 10 games this year.

-- This season, the Owls are winless against the spread when entering a game as an underdog of 22 points or more.
+- The Owls have yet to cover the spread this season when underdogs by 21.5 points or more.

-- Temple's games this year have hit the over four times in nine opportunities (44.4%).

-- When Temple records more than 28.8 points, it is 2-1 against the spread and 3-0 overall.
+- Temple is 2-1 against the spread and 3-0 overall in games when it records more than 28.8 points.

 - The Owls have turned the ball over 17 times this season, four more turnovers than the Golden Hurricane have forced (13).